top of page

 When executed correctly, super-laterals can deliver 10–20+ Bcf per well, but only when paired with engineered completions and precise geomechanics.

-6. Engineered Completions: Maximizing Efficiency Through Geomechnical Insight
+6. Engineered Completions: Maximizing Efficiency Through Geomechanical Insight

 In the early days of Utica-Point Pleasant development, completion designs were often generic—proppant intensity and cluster spacing were applied uniformly, with little regard for the underlying geomechanical and reservoir quality variability.
 This “one-size-fits-all” approach masked inefficiencies, as stress shadowing and cluster competition limited the effectiveness of stimulation.